youngrichu/quicksnip/CONTRIBUTING.md

 {
   "title": "Name of the snippet",
-  "description": "A short explanation of what the snippet does", "code": "your code goes here",
+  "description": "A short explanation of what the snippet does", "code": [
+    "your code goes here",
+    "  this is a newline with a space"
+  ],
   "tags": ["tag1", "tag2", "tag3"],
   "author": "your_github_username"
 }